cliffordp/cliff-wp-plugin-boilerplate/README.md

 Documenting this project's progress...

+##### January 31, 2019
+* Simplify the CSS and JS file names to speed up initial setup by avoiding unnecessary file renaming.

 ##### January 30, 2019
 * Add link to plugin options screen in the Plugins List admin screen.
 * Add plugin options screen that links to WordPress Customizer panel.